weiju/ratr0-engine/docs/WORLD.md

 scene in every iteration of the game loop.
 The most important objects in the scene are

-  * Backdrop: this could be a background
+  * Backdrop: a backdrop serves as an image buffer that is automatically used to restore rectangles that were obscured by BOBs.
+Very simple if you have single screen setups.
   * Tilemap(s): this could also be a background, or one or several tilemaps could complement a backdrop to build the background
   * Active BOBs and Sprites: The movable and animated objects that are drawn.
 The